TARNATlON/bmdsmdconvert/README.md

 To build on Linux, run `./gradlew build`.

-On Windows, do `gradlew.bat build`.
+On Windows, run `gradlew.bat build`.

 The compiled output will be at `build/libs/bmdsmdconvert-all.jar`.